chrdn/data-science-S2025/challenges/c12-policing-assignment.md

   - Strictly speaking, there are no overlaps as it appears that they are not the same data type. `raw_Race` is a string vector, while `subject_race` is a factor vector
+  - Content wise, the overlaps include `white`, `black`, `hispanic`, `Asian/Pacific Islander`.
+We can also consider `NA` to overlap.
+It is possible that `unknown` and
+    `None - for no operator present citations only` are an overlap as well.
 - What is the difference between the two sets?
   - They are different data types.
 Furthermore, it appears that `raw_Race` contains additional information, such as “Middle Eastern